Mortega5/postGoogle/README.md

 generate `cookies.pkl` file with your cookies.

 Once you have a `cookies.pkl` file, execute `python post.py ["text"]`.
 If text is empty, a default text will be published.

-## NOTE

-At this moment only support spanish version.
-If you want publish using other Google+ language you must change 'Compartir' text at the line 40 by your share button text.